US Health Professionals

 • If you have been going to multiple doctors and not getting answers to your

 condition, consider genetic testing.
-Talk with your doctor about getting a no-charge genetic test from the navigateAPDS program*.
+Talk with your doctor about whether you are eligible for the navigateAPDS* sponsored genetic test.

 Every year new genetic variants are picked up by the latest genetic tests.

-Five years ago we had only identified 200 genes associated with PI, and by 2019 we had identified 407.
+Five years ago we had only identified 200 genes associated with PI, and by 2023 we had identified more than 450.

 If you have had a genetic test for a PI such as APDS in the past, speak to your doctor to see if retesting is appropriate for you.